worsco/ocp4-fluentd-kinesis-streams/README.md

 * Generate traffic in logs
 * Inspect AWS kinesis (analytics?)

-## Create your Kinesis Stream
+## Create your Kinesis Streams

 ```
 Amazon Kinesis -> Data streams -> Create data stream

 Data stream name:
-mytest-ocp-kinesis-stream
+mytest-ocp-kinesis-stream-[projects | operations | audit]

 Data stream capacity
 Number of open shards
 2

 Click on: Create data stream

+Repeat above to create all streams
 ```

 Take note of the ARN, it will be used with your the policy attached to your IAM User